-- identifying, evaluating and selecting, or making recommendations to our board of directors regarding nominees for election to our board of directors and its committees; - overseeing the evaluation and the performance of our board of directors and of individual directors; - considering and making recommendations to our board of directors regarding the composition of our board of directors and its committees; - overseeing our corporate governance practices; - contributing to succession planning; and - developing and making recommendations to our board of directors regarding corporate governance guidelines and matters.
+- identifying, evaluating and selecting, or making recommendations to our board of directors regarding nominees for election to our board of directors and its committees; - overseeing the evaluation and the performance of our board of directors and of individual directors; - considering and making recommendations to our board of directors regarding the composition of our board of directors and its committees; - overseeing our corporate governance practices; - · contributing to succession planning; and - developing and making recommendations to our board of directors regarding corporate governance guidelines and matters.

-Our nominating and corporate governance committee will operate under a written charter, to be effective prior to the closing of this offering, which will satisfy the applicable rules of the SEC and the listing standards of Nasdaq and will be available on our website at www.cortexyme.com.
+Our nominating and corporate governance committee will operate under a written charter, to be effective on the date of this offering, which satisfies the applicable rules of the Securities and Exchange Commission and the listing standards of Nasdaq and will be available on our website upon the closing of this offering.